mand3552/SEIS631_FinalProject/README.md

     ## [1]  7.2 18.8 19.0 27.0 22.2 24.5

-Looking at the dataset, we see it is already broken in to *train* and *test*, each with an x and y and the x dataframes have 13 columns.
+Looking at the dataset, we see it is already broken in to *train* and *test*, each with an x and y. he x dataframes have 13 columns, these columns will be described later on.
+The y data is the median-value of owned houses in the $1000’s.
+This what we will run the final prediction as the last step of this build.

 If you remember from the description of Supervised learning above, we train the algorithm on input data and the desired output, the *train* set will has both the input and the desired output.
 Then *test* data will be what we run the model on to see how it performs.
 So let’s move on and assign their variables:

     c(train_data, train_labels) %<-% boston_housing$train
     c(test_data, test_labels) %<-% boston_housing$test